 How to rank your blog posts in Google search results

-Today, Google is the number one search engine you want to prioritize your content ranking on.
-Not only is Google the most used search engine in the world, but it is also most visited website on the internet .
-Although other search engines can no doubt drive traffic to your blog, Google currently owns and believes 92,17% market share among search engines.
+Today, Google is the primary search engine where you want to prioritize your content ranking.
+Not only is Google the most widely used search engine in the world, but it's also most visited website on the internet Although other search engines can undoubtedly drive traffic to your blog, Google currently owns and believes 92,17% market share among search engines.

 And while I'll be the first to tell you that Google's algorithms change frequently, certain factors remain constant when it comes to top-ranking content: